RedisLabs/redislabs-docs/content/embeds/supported-platforms-embed.md

 This limitation was fixed in [Redis Enterprise Software version 7.2.4-64]({{<relref "/rs/release-notes/rs-7-2-4-releases/rs-7-2-4-64">}}).

+### OpenSSL compatibility issue for 7.4.2 modules on Amazon Linux 2

+Due to an OpenSSL 1.1 compatibility issue between modules and clusters, Redis Enterprise Software version 7.4.2-tba is not fully supported on Amazon Linux 2 clusters with databases that use the following modules: RedisGears, RediSearch, or RedisTimeSeries.

+This issue will be fixed in a future maintenance release.

 ## Virtualization platforms

 Redis Enterprise Software is compatible with VMware and other similar virtualization platforms.
 Make sure to do the following: